ni/nimi-python/docs/nifgen/grpc_session_options.rst

     :param session_name:

-        User-specified name that identifies the driver session in the NI gRPC Device Server.
+        User-specified name that identifies the driver session on the NI gRPC Device Server.

         This is different from the resource name parameter many APIs take as a separate parameter.
 Specifying a name makes it easy to share sessions across multiple gRPC clients.